 KITE campus is located in the Auckland CBD.
-The KITE campus has many business neighbours that are sharing the premises with us.
+The KITE campus has many business neighbours.
 In order to maintain healthy relationship with the neighbours and prevent any kind of inconvenience to anybody, there are certain campus rules you have to follow:

-- No Loitering: Students are not allowed to loiter in the corridors or in the floor of the campus or in the lift lobby area, there are designated areas in the campus where you can gather and talk to your friends. - Lift Usage: The campus has a lift for your convenience; students shall not play in the lift or cause any damage to it.
-Students should not use the lift unnecessarily like going up and down in it without any reason etc. - Students are requested to maintain silence and order when they are in the corridors or lobby areas in the campus.
+- No Loitering: Students are not allowed to loiter in the corridors or in the floor of the campus or in the lobby area, there are designated areas in the campus where you can gather and talk to your friends. - Students are requested to maintain silence and order when they are in the corridors or lobby areas in the campus.

-Please be considerate with other people who share facilities with us; loitering, damaging property, playing with lifts causing disturbance will attract warnings and can initiate disciplinary procedures.
-Students who repeatedly cause inconvenience to other tenants in the premises might be disciplined or even expelled from KITE.
+Please be considerate with other people ; loitering, damaging property, playing around and causing disturbance will attract warnings and can initiate disciplinary procedures.
+Students who repeatedly cause inconvenience might be disciplined or even expelled from KITE.